 Claim Assessment Stage may involves the following sub processes

+Engineer's Preliminary Review

 The employer's representative in the first place shall check the following SMEC (2018):The sufficiency of the substantiated document, and the fulfillment of the precedent conditions in order to decide whether the submitted substantiated claim is accepted for a review and identify whether clarifications needed to be requested or not.
 The Employer's Representative/engineer shall either request or instruct the Contractor to resubmit the Substantiated Claim, or to provide further Clarifications.
+The Employer's Representative/Engineer shall exhaust in identifying all clarification requirements and be very careful not to indicate to the Contractor any meritorious inputs that assist his substantiation.

 The Contractor shall timely respond accordingly and either resubmit the Substantiated Claim or provide the requested Clarifications.
-Andy (2011) in his book demonstrates that the Engineer may have chance of make the following decision:-
+Andy (2011) establishes that the Engineer may have chance of make the following decision:-

 1. Reject the claim since the claimant hasn't provided enough evidence to support it.
 Clearly, in his response, the reply must give valid justifications for such a refusal.